 - Condiment dispenser, spice racks, and shakers

-When it comes to powering a food truck, you may be required to or prohibited from using a particular fuel source, depending on local regulations—so again, research the rules in your area of operation.
+When it comes to powering a food truck, you may be required to use a particular fuel source, depending on local regulations.
+So again, research the rules in your area of operation before making any major decisions.
 Other considerations are matters of both practical efficiency and operational preference.

-To start with, you’ll need a generator for electricity to power lights, HVAC and kitchen exhaust, refrigeration, POS system, small appliances, and if you choose, your cooking equipment.
-How large a generator will depend on the load you need to generate.
-To figure out the load, total the maximum wattage of all your electrical devices and equipment, from light bulbs to cooking equipment.
-If you have a 3,000-watt griddle; 1,400-watt reach-in fridge; 1,200-watt microwave; 3,000-watt water heater and 600 watts in lights and small appliances, you need 9,200 watts output, so you should spec a 10,000-watt generator.
+To start with, you’ll need a generator for electricity to power the lights, HVAC/exhaust system, refrigeration, POS system, and appliances.
+The size of the generator depends on the load you need to generate.
+To figure out the load, total the maximum wattage of all your electrical devices and equipment.
+If you have a 3,000-watt griddle; 1,400-watt fridge; 1,200-watt microwave; 3,000-watt water heater, and 600 watts in lights and appliances, you need 9,200 watts output, so you should spec a 10,000-watt generator.
 (Read also: A Beginner’s Guide to Electricity.)

 You also might decide you want some cooking equipment, such as a stovetop or broiler, to operate with gas, not electricity.
 In that case, you could be better off with a propane generator, since you’ll carry tanks for cooking equipment, too.